 Some of the most common probation conditions include:

-- An order to obey all laws and orders of the court
+- An order to obey all laws of the court

 - A requirement that you abstain from alcohol and drugs